Distinct Lifetimes for $X$ and $Z$ Loop Measurements in a Majorana Tetron Device

-in the limit $|\delta \phi| \ll |x|/t\ll |E_D|/t \ll 1$; see \Cref{app:model} for derivations and expressions in other limits.
-Here, $E_D\equiv\varepsilon_{\mathrm{QD}_1}>0$, and $\Theta (M)$ is the Heaviside function, where $M$ denotes the total fermion parity of the dot-tetron system.
-The parameters are defined as follows: the average intra-wire MZM coupling is $E_M=(E_{12}+E_{34})/2$; the average QD-MZM tunnel coupling is $t = ({t^1_X} + {t^3_X})/2$; the tunnel coupling asymmetry is $x = ({t^1_X} - {t^3_X})/2$; the deviation from optimal flux bias is $\delta\phi = \varphi - \pi/2$; the spectral function of fluctuations in the detuning of the dot is $S_{\rm N}(\omega)$ \cite{Aghaee25}; and the energy difference between the two lowest energy eigenstates is $\Delta E$, see \Cref{app:model}.
-Notably, the switching time $\tau_X$ increases exponentially with the topological gap $\Delta_P$ since the MZM coupling scales as $E_M \propto \exp(-L \Delta_P/v)$, where $L$ is the wire length and $v$ is Fermi velocity~\cite{Meng09, DasSarma12}.
-From \Cref{eq:xrate}, we observe that when $E_{12}$ and $E_{34}$ are both finite and comparable, there is a cancellation effect that enhances $\tau_X$ in one global parity sector - particularly when the system is tuned to small $\delta\phi,x$.
-Away from optimal tuning we observe $\tau_X \sim \SIrange{2}{5}{\micro\second}$ which is consistent with $E_M \sim \SIrange{0.1}{0.3}{\micro\electronvolt}$ using the model presented here, see \Cref{app:qpp_x} for details.
+From \Cref{eq:xrate}, we observe that when $E_{12}$ and $E_{34}$ are both finite and comparable, there is a cancellation effect that enhances $\tauX$ in one global parity sector --- particularly when the system is tuned to small $\delta\phi$, $x$.
+Away from optimal tuning we observe $\tauX \sim \SIrange{2}{5}{\micro\second}$ which is consistent with $E_\M \sim \SIrange{0.1}{0.3}{\micro\electronvolt}$ using the model presented here, see \Cref{app:qpp_x} for details.
 Additional qualitative features in \Cref{fig:xmpr} support this interpretation: fluctuations in global parity between time records can lead to nearby flux points with significantly different histograms, (see the rapidly-varying part of the excess kurtosis in \Cref{fig:xmpr}(c)), and diagonal features in the wire plunger-wire plunger scan (panel (i)) could indicate the condition of $E_{12}(V_\mathrm{WP1})\sim E_{34}(V_\mathrm{WP2})$.
-Moreover, as explained in \Cref{app:model}, a non-zero $E_M$ can also induce a finite $\Delta C_Q$ as a function of flux which, together with an $ E_M$-induced sensitivity to quasiparticle poisoning (QPP), can lead to the increased width apparent in the histogram of panel (g) relative to panel (e).
+Moreover, as explained in \Cref{app:model}, a non-zero $E_\M$ can also induce a finite $\dCq$ as a function of flux which, together with an $ E_\M$-induced sensitivity to quasiparticle poisoning (QPP), can lead to the increased width apparent in the histogram of panel (g) relative to panel (e).
 We discuss these effects in more detail in \Cref{app:model} and \Cref{app:qpp_x}.